Soussan DAS Computer Consultants

 Back in high school, we played a game called Trek73 which was originally written in HP2000 time shared Basic.
 I've ported the game to the PC, and the program and documentation can be downloaded here: TREK73.EXE TREK73.DOC

-I recently did a data recovery on a hard drive that worked fine if you shook it just right.
+I did a major data recovery operation on a hard drive that worked fine if you shook it just right.
 The video of this most bizarre data recovery can be downloaded here

 Totally non-computer related, but this was as good a place as any to make this available.
 Listen to Doyle Brunson's interview given at Barge 2009.
 Audio was taken with an iPhone sitting on the table and minimal post processing to level the volume.
 As good as I could do on short notice with what I had in hand, but it is better than nothing.
 Right click here and save-as to your local drive.